-Source: U.S. Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B25014 For the data table behind this figure, please refer to the Data Packet Workbook, Table OVER-03.
+Source: U.S. Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B25014

 6 SPECIAL HOUSING NEEDS

 6.1 Large Households

 Large households often have different housing needs than smaller households.
 If a city's rental housing stock does not include larger apartments, large households who rent could end up living in overcrowded conditions.
 In East Palo Alto, for large households with 5 or more persons, most units (63.3%) are renter occupied (see Figure 35).
 In 2017, 48.3% of large households were very low-income, earning less than 50% of the area median income (AMI).